 The internet is dynamic and the keywords that your potential customers use to find businesses like yours may keep changing.
 This is why it is important to be vigilant and monitor the rankings of your keywords and the keywords your competitors are using as search trends change.
 However, with experience and diligence you can develop and maintain a contextually rich website that will rank highly on search engines.

 While finding the right keywords is the Holy Grail and the foundation of any SEO activity, with all the tools available in the marketplace, the search for the right keywords does not have to be an epic quest.
-With detailed research and analysis, the best search engine keywords can be found to optimise your website, increase website traffic and improve online growth and revenue.
+With detailed research and analysis, the best search engine keywords can be found to optimize your website, increase website traffic and improve online growth and revenue.